 The Group comprises of the UK Parent Company and a number of subsidiaries, which are incorporated in Italy and Romania.
 Full scope audits were performed over the Group's significant components comprising Directa Plus PLC, Directa Plus S.p.A and Sectar S.A.
 Specific audit procedures on significant risks were carried out on Directa Textiles Solutions Srl by a local BDO network member firm in Italy under our instructions.
-The audits of the Italian and Romanian significant components were performed in Italy and Romania respectively by local BDO network member firms.
+The audits of the Italian and Romania respectively by local BDO network member firms.
 The audits of the Parent Company and Group consolidation were performed in the United Kingdom by the Group audit team.
 The procedures performed in these audits provided the coverage set out in the table above.